aghand0ur/academic-kickstart/content/home/publications.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

+  title: the title of your publication
+date: the date that your publication was first published (must be in a valid TOML date format)
+publication_types: 2
+publication: where your title was published - Markdown formatting is enabled here for italic etc.
+abstract: the summary of your publication

   # Filter posts by a taxonomy term.
   [content.filters]